awwalm/FIFAPrediction/README.md

 <!-- see footnote on clarification of overall ratings in FIFA -->
-This report covers basic approaches to using <b>easily-understood machine learning techniques</b> to predict "overall player ratings"<span title="see footnote on clarification of overall ratings in FIFA">[^1]</span>. based on data obtained from the FIFA video games, with initial inference from real life football data.
+This report covers basic approaches to using <b>easily-understood machine learning techniques</b> to predict "overall player ratings"<span title="see footnote on clarification of overall ratings in FIFA">[^1]</span>
+based on data obtained from the FIFA video games, with initial inference from real life football data.

 <b>KNN Regression, Multiple Linear Regression, Voting Regressor, and Gradient Boosting Regressor</b>
 algorithmic models are used in this research.
 Evaluation methods such as <b>Lasso, Ridge, Cross-Validation, and Multiple KNN value comparison</b> are explored.

-FIFA ratings are an aggregate, weighted metric which serves as a player’s overall beneficiary.
+FIFA ratings refer to the aggregate, weighted metric which serves as a player’s overall beneficiary.
 It lies within the range of 0-99 with the provision that the higher the number, the better.
 For example, Cristiano Ronaldo may be rated 93 while Lionel Messi may be rated 94.